-The problem is that CONNECT cannot guess what you want to do with arrays.
-Here the AUTHOR array is left undefined, which means that only its first value will be retrieved unless you also had specified "Expand=AUTHOR" in the option list.
+Another problem is that CONNECT cannot guess what you want to do with arrays.
+Here the AUTHOR array is set to 0, which means that only its first value will be retrieved unless you also had specified "Expand=AUTHOR" in the option list.
 But of course, you can replace it by anything else.